Problems in the ankles and heels

 Research has shown that plantar heel syndrome is sometimes caused by the shortening of the Achilles tendon.
 Ask your doctor or physiotherapist about exercises to help you lengthen it.
 Losing weight and wearing insoles to provide cushioning in your shoes may ease symptoms.
 A steroid injection can help but they're not recommended as a first resort.

-Also known as Achilles tendinitis, this is an inflammation of the Achilles tendon at the back of the ankle.
-It can occur as an over-use injury in people who take part in excessive exercise or exercise they're not used to (for example, marathon runners).
+Achilles tendinopathy can cause pain, inflammation and stiffness of the Achilles tendon at the back of the ankle.
+It can occur as an over-use injury in people who take part in excessive exercise or exercise they're not used to.
+For example it can affect marathon runners.
 It can also affect people who have psoriatic arthritis, reactive arthritis or ankylosing spondylitis.

 Changes in the structure of the arch